Get Involved WITH

 Modern data centers are designed for reliability, security, and energy efficiency, operating continuously 24/7 with redundant power, cooling, and fiber connections.
 While they require robust electrical capacity, they generate very little daily traffic, no adverse noise or emissions, and minimal water use compared to traditional industrial facilities.

 In essence, a data center is a quiet, clean, and technology-driven use that supports the digital economy while offering long-term stability and investment to the communities that host them.
+Data Centers are modern economic development.
+And at ELS, we create this development responsibly.

 Infrastructure improvements are minimized by locating near an existing Duke Energy generation facility (Belews Creek).